Maha - Loving on the Middle East

 Maha Restaurant from the Made Establishment stable and Shane Delia, is one of the most popular restaurants in Melbourne - with Middle Eastern cuisine that dances on the taste buds, impeccable service and chic ambience.
-This is Middle Eastern fare with a modern twist featuring Chef Shane Delia and his enormous kitchen prowess.
-The highly successful SBS series Spice Journey is a revelation and a further source of acclaim for Shane Delia.
-The series is a nod to Middle Eastern culture as much as a culinary odyssey.

 The night began with sourdough bread and this crimson Hibiscus tea.
 Sweet and refreshing the palate.
 The dishes to follow were not to be shared (that's the Soufra) but we each received the respective dishes separately.
 The Sommelier was on song with his recommendations of wine of the Italian variety and we opted for a McLaren Vale Sangiovese/Cabernet blend.

 Maha impressed from the get go with this exquisite Chicken kibbeh, jamon butter, corn and coconut, flowers and cresses.
 To our amazement this was actually a soup.
 The dish was amazing with infusion of hamon and buttery tones of corn and coconut, along with fresh ingredients to the fore and the tasty meatball.
 With a sense of theatre the waiter poured the corn and coconut broth over the plate...
 What a dish!
 The best soup I've ever had methinks.
 And I contained my urge to lick the plate...

 Interestingly my wife and I both remarked we'd be happy to leave now and pay $300 after the soup, bread and wine...